crayxt/translate/README.md

 - system prompt preview
 - rules preview when the task uses language rules
 - target-language-sensitive prompt text where applicable

+For Gemini, the shared controls also include:

+- backend: `studio` or `vertex`
+- Google Cloud location

+Current constraint: Gemini Vertex API-key mode supports `global` only.

 Output files are written as `*.ai-translated.po`, `*.ai-translated.ts`, `*.ai-translated.resx`, `*.ai-translated.strings`, or `*.ai-translated.txt`.